uccser/cs-field-guide/csfieldguide/chapters/content/en/artificial-intelligence/sections/whats-the-big-picture.md

 But what do we actually mean by intelligence?
 Computers can do a lot of impressive things, like search billions of webpages in milliseconds, or take some code you wrote and run a game, but does that make them truly intelligent?
 What differentiates an intelligent computer system from any other computer program?
+This is one of the core questions tackled by the field of AI.

 <!-- Need a picture or something to break stuff up here -->  <!-- Add dropdown about agents? -->